peteawalk/getgiphygifs/README.md

 # WTG -- What The Gif!
-We explore the wonderful Giphy API
+We explore the wonderful Giphy API.
+Read more about it [here](https://developers.giphy.com/docs/sdk/).

 1. Click on the buttons to view some sweet gifs!
 2. The gifs load static, but give them a click to enjoy them.
 3. You can also search for your own celebrities or whatever you'd like!